-Portable fire extinguishers and fire blankets are not required by BCA DtS provisions within SOUs but are required by this Guideline to provide basic first aid fire fighting facilities to trained staff.
+Portable fire extinguishers and fire blankets are not required by BCA DtS provisions within SOU.
+However, this Guideline requires the provision of basic first aid fire fighting facilities to trained staff.
 A maximum gross weight is specified (in addition to minimum rating and agent weight) to ensure that the extinguishers can be readily handled.

-Within a SOU the BCA DtS requirements do not require emergency lighting.
-However, where the building is a single SOU it is to be provided with at least 1 emergency light in the main living area closest to the primary entry/exit point.
+In a single SOU, the DtS requirements do not require emergency lighting.
+However, each house is to be provided with at least one emergency light in the main living area closest to the primary entry/exit point.
 This provides functionality in the event of a normal power outage, not just in a fire emergency.

-Although exit signs are not required either (to satisfy BCA DtS provisions) a statement is made confirming exit signs are not required to be provided.
-This is tomake it is clear given that emergency lights are to be provided and, to maintain the domestic residential aesthetic of the building.
+Although exit signs are not required, in order to satisfy BCA DtS provisions, a statement to this effect is made so that it is clear, given that emergency lights are to be provided.
+This is to maintain the domestic residential aesthetic of the building.

-For new buildings, this is not an additional requirement as the DtS already requires assessment against AS3959 and the Building Regulations require a minimum Bushfire Attack Level of BAL-12.5.
+For new buildings this is not an additional requirement as the DtS provisions already require assessment against AS3959 and the Building Regulations require a minimum Bushfire Attack Level of BAL-12.5.

-For existing buildings, the site must be assessed to AS 3959-2009 and the relevant BAL applied except that for sites assessed as BAL-Low a minimum of BAL-12.5 applies.
+For existing buildings, the site must be assessed to AS 3959-2009 and the relevant BAL applied.